Framework for fluctuating times and counting observables in stochastic excursions: Applications

-Equation~\eqref{cold-current-expanded} illustrates another feat of the excursion framework.
-This is a new paradigm for analyzing the performance of cooling/heating protocols beyond the steady state.
-The steady state current would take into account only the difference between the probability of successes and disasters, overlooking how dominant failures are.
-This raises questions for designing useful thermodynamic protocols, e.g. a protocol may have a large \emph{cooling capacity} $P_\textrm{suc} \gg P_\textrm{dis}$ but have low \emph{cooling precision} $P_\textrm{fail} \gg P_\textrm{suc}$.
+This result can also be recovered by computing a generic classical current by solving for the steady state in Eq.~\eqref{M_vec}.
+The steady state current takes into account only the difference between the probability of successes and disasters, overlooking how dominant failures are.} This raises questions for designing useful thermodynamic protocols, e.g. a protocol may have a large \emph{cooling capacity} $P_\textrm{suc} \gg P_\textrm{dis}$ but have low \emph{cooling precision} $P_\textrm{fail} \gg P_\textrm{suc}$.
 Non-trivial tradeoffs emerge from this analysis.

-For the next two counting observables we discuss, we go back to the case where region $A$ is spanned only by the state $000$.
+For the next two counting observables, we go back to the case where region $A$ is spanned only by the state $|000\rangle$.
 This allow us to use the results from Eqs.~\eqref{fcs-current} and~\eqref{fcs-diffusion} to characterize fluctuations.
 Entropy production $\hat{\Sigma}$ was constructed in Eq.~\eqref{entropy_production_counting_observable}, and we highlighted its importance in our framework when we discussed fluctuation theorems in Sec.~\ref{sec:FT}.
-Likewise, the dynamical activity $\hat{\mathcal{A}}$ was constructed in Eq.~\eqref{eq:a-activity} and we have provided analytical formulas for its expectation value in Eq.~\eqref{activity_average} and variance in Eq.~\eqref{activity_variance}.
+Likewise, the excursion activity $\hat{\mathcal{A}}$ was constructed in Eq.~\eqref{eq:a-activity} and we have provided analytical formulas for its expectation value in Eq.~\eqref{activity_average} and variance in Eq.~\eqref{activity_variance}.
 In Figs.~\ref{fig:plots-refrigerator-full}(a),(b) we characterize the diffusion coefficient~\eqref{fcs-diffusion} in terms of its components, both for the entropy production $D_{\Sigma}$ and the dynamical activity $D_{\mathcal{A}}$.
 In the former, the fluctuations are strongly dominated by the variance term of $\hat{Q}=\hat{\Sigma}$; whereas in the latter there is a clear competition between different contributions, with $E(\hat{\mathcal{A}})^2$ being the most relevant term.
 This result sheds light on the very nature of noise in FCS, where the dominant contribution can change depending on the counting observable. $\hat{\Sigma}$ is an observable that can have positive and negative values related by fluctuation theorems, whereas $\hat{\mathcal{A}}$ is strictly positive.
 The stark contrast of behavior on the two observables shows the versatility of the excursion framework to characterize fluctuations.